In the public service, do you lose RTTs if you are absent?

 Example :

-For an agent benefiting from 20 days of RTT, the reduction quotient of the number of days of RTT is equal to 228/20=11.4 days rounded to 11.
+For an agent with 20 days of RTT, the reduction quotient of the number of days of RTT is equal to 228 days worked / 20 days of RTT = 11.4 days rounded to 11.

-When the absence reaches 11 days per year, one day of RTT is deducted from the 20-day capital (2 days when the absence reaches 22 days, etc.)
+If the agent is absent 11 days a year, one day of RTT is deducted from the 20-day principal (2 days if absent 22 days, etc.)

 If the number of RTT days to be deducted is greater than the number of RTT days granted for the year, the deduction is made on year N+1.